paxxion/country-load/README.md

 ## What it is
 Having the country/area dropdowns is one of those things that you need in just about every site.
 Natively, Craft has its own database but only few countries have their regions.
 So, we've wrapped the [Symfony Intl](https://symfony.com/doc/current/components/intl.html) component and [L91/ISO 3166-2](https://github.com/alexander-schranz/iso-3166-2) library in a simple plugin, with its own Alpine-powered widget.

+BONUS: Since we use this plugin in our own websites, and we are Italian, we also included all of Italy's _province_.

 ## Disclaimer

 This plugin uses open-source PHP libraries to list countries and regions.
 The data comes from public sources we don’t control, so it might not always be perfect or up to date.
 Use it “as is” — we can’t take responsibility for any errors or issues that come from the data.